jbenite2/Portfolio/content/posts/ospankys/index.en.md

 ---

 ### Description
+- During my time at Notre Dame, our team embarked on a semester-long project for the Databases course, where we identified and resolved a pressing issue on campus.
+Our focus was on enhancing the operational efficiency of the restaurant at O'Neill Family Hall, which was still relying on outdated inventory management and client order placement methods.
-- In Notre Dame, as part of the Databases' semester-long project, my team spotted a real problem in campus and set out to fix it.
-O'Neill Family Hall's restaurant relied in antiquated methods of structuring their inventory and receiving client-side orders.
-Our stack was composed of React.js, Node.js, and PlanetScale.
-We deployed our frontend using Amplify.
-For our backend, we had Nginx running a Node script indefinitely serving as the middleware between the client side and our database.
+- To tackle this challenge, we assembled a robust technology stack consisting of React.js, Node.js, and PlanetScale.
+Leveraging the power of Amplify, we seamlessly deployed our frontend solution.
+On the backend, we utilized Nginx to run a Node script continuously, serving as a vital middleware component connecting the client side with our database.
+- By employing this innovative technology stack and implementing streamlined processes, we successfully modernized the inventory management and client order system at O'Neill Family Hall's restaurant, greatly improving its overall operations.

 ### Link to site
 - [Spankys Restaurant](https://ospankys.live)